emilianoyoung/ai/_posts/_archive/2019-12-06-zenia-is-using-computer-vision-to-build-an-ai-driven-fitness-trainer.md

 ---
 category: news
 title: "Zenia is using computer vision to build an AI-driven fitness trainer"
-excerpt: "Against this backdrop, Zenia has entered the fray with a mobile app that leverages machine learning, computer vision, and motion tracking with the promise of helping improve your yoga poses.
-Zenia calls it “the world’s first AI-powered yoga assistant,” and in the future the company could expand its technology to cover all areas of health ..."
+excerpt: "Zenia recently entered the fray with a mobile app that leverages machine learning, computer vision, and motion tracking with the promise of helping improve your yoga poses.
+The company calls it “the world’s first AI-powered yoga assistant,” and plans ..."
-publishedDateTime: 2019-12-06T15:13:00Z
+publishedDateTime: 2019-12-06T15:16:00Z
 sourceUrl: https://venturebeat.com/2019/12/06/zenia-is-using-computer-vision-to-build-an-ai-driven-fitness-trainer/
 ampUrl: https://venturebeat.com/2019/12/06/zenia-is-using-computer-vision-to-build-an-ai-driven-fitness-trainer/amp/
 cdnAmpUrl: https://venturebeat-com.cdn.ampproject.org/c/s/venturebeat.com/2019/12/06/zenia-is-using-computer-vision-to-build-an-ai-driven-fitness-trainer/amp/